 What Happens When I Agree to Share Reported Phishing Emails with KnowBe4?

 When using the Phish Alert Button (PAB) in your organization, you have the option to send copies of the phishing emails your users report to KnowBe4.
-This Send Us a Copy setting is located in your Phish Alert Account Settings and is disabled by default.
+This Send Us a Copy setting (click to view) is located in your Phish Alert Account Settings and is disabled by default.

 We strongly recommend that you enable this setting.
 By sharing reported phishing emails with KnowBe4, you are helping educate users about the various techniques and scams hackers use to try to trick people.

 What Happens After I Enable This Setting?